happya/MeowSic/README.md

 # vue-music

-> Meowsic: a Web music player developed with one of the most popular javaScript framework, Vue.
+> Meowsic: a Web music player on mobile devices, developed by one of the most popular javaScript framework, [Vue.js](https://vuejs.org/).